 Click here to open the exact trailhead location in Google Maps.

-Walking to Northfield Falls
+My Walk to Northfield Falls

 Parking in the small church lot.
 The trail begins through the trees seen at center.
 If the church parking lot is full, there is a large supermarket parking lot visible just across the street.